antreassin/antreassin/README.md

 ### Hello, Im Andreas Sinanis👋
-Im a Computer Science graduate currently pursuing an MSc in Computer Science at DTU.
+I am a Computer Science graduate currently pursuing an MSc in Computer Science at DTU.
 I have strong background in C/C++, Python, Linux, and systems-level software development, with hands-on experience in LLVM compiler development and ARM SVE.
 I am interested in embedded software, hardware-software interaction, and building reliable software for real-world products.